 Homework: Homework assignments will be listed on the class website.
-Generally, there will be an assignment due each Friday after the first week of class.
-In addition, I may assign problems in class, also, which may or may not appear on the class website.
+Generally, there will be an assignment due each Friday in non-exam weeks.

 You are encouraged to work with other students to complete the homework assignments.
 However, the work you turn in should be your own.
 Do not copy another student's work, and do not allow your work to be copied.